-6) Shorter is almost always better
+6. Shorter is (almost) always better

-7) Always start strong
+7. Always start strong

-8) Don’t ignore search
+8. Don’t ignore search

-9) Your distribution strategy is critical—You need to build momentum
+9. Your distribution strategy is critical.
+You need to build momentum

 As with all social media campaigns, the most important time in any social video campaign is the start.
 It’s like lighting a fire or getting a party started.
 You need to spend a lot of energy and put in special effort to get things going.

-Think about how you’re going to get this video out into the world with a converged media plan that includes a paid, owned and earned.
-Even though you create the videos to be shareable, you have a major role in creating the initial buzz that will get it shared.
+Think about how you’re going to get this video out into the world with a converged media plan that includes a paid, owned, and earned.
+Even though you create video to be shareable, you have a major role in creating the initial buzz that will get it shared.
 Hit it hard on all your owned channels simultaneously when you launch the video and consider promoting it using social media advertising.
 Assign someone to share the content with influencers and amplify all these efforts with your employees and advocates.
 Once you get the fire started, it’s a lot easier for the campaign to grow.
 This approach helped us earn a million views on our Game of Social Thrones video.